aschleich/GeoGEDI/README.md

 ### DTMmean.R

 Apply focal mean to input DTM (preferably VRT file).
-With 64GB of RAM, you should be able to process 6 files in parallel.
+With 64GB of RAM, you should be able to process 5 files in parallel.

-#### Usage :
+#### Usage:

 ```bash
 # Create a VRT with the right CRS and nodata (EPSG:5698 for France mainland, 5699 for Corsica)